 First Time in Vermont

-Our picnic, was honestly just a yummy ending to a fabulous tour of the Shelburne Farm, near Burlington.
+Our picnic, was honestly just a yummy ending to a morning at Shelburne Farm, near Burlington.

 Yay for farms!
 Yay for Vermont cheese!
 Yay for picnics.